vitalets/playwright-bdd/docs/writing-features/special-tags.md

 There are some special tags to improve your testing experience.

 ## @only
-Use `@only` tag to run a single feature / scenario:
+Use the `@only` tag to run a single feature or scenario:
 ```gherkin
 @only
 Feature: Playwright site